Hundred’s Day is a big deal in our class. Isn’t it great that we can turn a number into a cause for celebration?

 100 Cats Poster

-To make it, each students drew 3 or 4 different cats to glue on a blank poster.
+To make it, each student drew 3 or 4 different cats to glue onto a blank poster.
 Then, I made one tiny mouse to hide amongst the cats (while students were out for lunch).
 When they came back, they had so much fun searching for the mouse, and then inviting anyone who walked by the class to find the mouse, too.

 No Prep 100’s Day Printables

-If you need more work with the 100’s Chart and Math Sense in general, you can grab this set from the Full Year Bundle:
+If you need more work with the 100’s Chart and Math Sense in general, you can grab this set which focuses on number sense for Grade One.
+It also includes printable centers and differentiated workbook pages to meet the needs of a varied classroom.